 The information that we collect, either directly or indirectly, may be combined to help us improve its overall accuracy and completeness and to help us better tailor our interactions with you.

 The following paragraphs describe in more detail how IBM may use your personal information.

 Fulfilling your Transaction Request

-Personalising your Experience on our Web Sites
+Personalizing your Experience on our Web Sites

-We may use information we collect about you to provide you with a personalised experience on our Web sites, such as providing you with content in which you may be interested and making navigation on our sites easier.
+We may use information we collect about you to provide you with a personalized experience on our Web sites, such as providing you with content in which you may be interested and making navigation on our sites easier.